glodanif/LazyLoadListener/README.md

 # LazyLoadListener
-Implementation of AbsListView.OnScrollListener which generates event when last item of list is reached.
-Will help to work with common pagination approach with limit and offset
+Implementation of `AbsListView.OnScrollListener` which generates event when last item of list is reached.
+This implementation will help to work with common pagination approach with *limit* and *offset* values

 ## Common pagination
 It's common aproach to use *limit* and *offset* to implement pagination